 Why?
 The Jewish Teen Education goal is to nurture the new generation of leadership for the Jewish community.
 JTE creates a space in which Jewish teenagers can interact with their faith and with each other in a comfortable and engaging manner.
 The program offers a pluralistic and inclusive environment for the diverse group of teens.

 How?
-JTE offers two semesters per year, in each semester the group meets for 10-12 sessions of engaging and learning.
+JTE offers four quarters per year, in each semester the group meets for 6-7 sessions of engaging and learning.
 Each session consists of two classes of the choice of the student, and a break for socializing and provided snacks.
 JTE serves 8th through 12th graders regardless of their Jewish background or educational level.